Laurence Boisson de Chazournes

-Laurence Boisson de Chazournes is a French lawyer and professor at the University of Geneva.
+Laurence Boisson de Chazournes is a French lawyer and professor at the University of Geneva and the Collège de France.

 Life and work

 Education and professional career

 Boisson de Chazournes obtained an undergraduate degree in political science in 1979 at the University of Lyon II.
 The following year she obtained a diploma in sociology and the master in law at the Jean Moulin University Lyon 3.
 Between 1983 and 1990, she worked as a research assistant at the University of Geneva.
 After completing her postgraduate studies in 1987, she received her doctorate of international law in 1991 from the Graduate Institute of International Studies and Development.
 That same year, she became obtained her habilitation from the Université Panthéon-Assas in Paris.
-She was in 2014 awarded an honorary doctorate by the Aix-Marseille University.

-Boisson de Chazournes has also consulted for numerous international organizations and for the Swiss government.
 Between 1992 and 1995, she lectured at the University of Geneva and at the Graduate Institute of International Studies and Development.
 She then worked as a consultant at the World Bank, where she dealt with issues of international and environmental law.
-In 1999, she became a full professors in international law and the law of international organizations at the University of Geneva.
+In 1999, she became a full professor in international law and the law of international organizations at the University of Geneva.
 In addition to her research in these areas, she has held visiting professorships at the Paul Cézanne Aix-Marseille III University and the Hague Academy for International Law.
 Boisson de Chazournes is the co-editor of numerous professional journals, including the American Journal of International Law, and is on the scientific advisory board of the European Journal of International Law.
+In 2022, she became the holder of the Chair Avenir Commun Durable at the Collège de France.

 Memberships and honors

 Boisson de Chazournes has been a member of the Permanent Court of Arbitration since 2007.
 She is a member of both the American Society of International Law and the International Law Association.
 In addition, she is a member of the executive council of the European Society of International Law.

 In 2008, Boisson de Chazournes was awarded the Elizabeth Haub Prize for Environmental Law.
+In 2014, she was awarded an honorary doctorate by the Aix-Marseille University.